sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/wildcard.md

 #### Behavior Hook

 These hooks should capture key behavior and accessibility patterns that can be isolated from UI elements.
-For many simple components, this hook won't be necessary or requied.
+For many simple components, this hook won't be necessary or required.
 For larger components this becomes more meaningful.

 For example, a `<Modal>` component might use `useToggleState` to handle displaying and hiding the modal, but we might have additional _behaviour_ like keyboard shortcuts and accessibility attributes that are relevant to this pattern.
 This is where something like `useModalBehavior` would make sense.